Addison Makes Case for Team Canada at Summer Showcase

 “I think I made some good breakout passes and took a hit to make a play there, and then got lucky that one popped out to me in the slot and I was able to put it in,” Addison said of his efforts that could have been worthy of the game’s third star behind Studnicka, who also had an assist for two points and was a force throughout, and Jay O’Brien, who scored twice for the U.S. in defeat.

-Next Step, Selection Camp
+Next Step: Selection Camp

 All in all, Addison seemed to do enough to stay in the mix for selection camp.